nemoboi/FP2024/documentation/topics/1-introduction.md

 # 1 Introduction

-This is the requirements analysis for the indie-game "[TITLE".
+This is the requirements analysis for the indie-game "[TITLE]".

 The game is to be played by 2 players using the same keyboard.
 [insert more text here (just make it sound nice)]